chrkau/christiankaula.com/misc/2009-02-19-you-can-even-calibrate-batteries-these-days.md

-title: You can even calibrate Batteries these Days
+title: You Can Even Calibrate Batteries These Days
 slug: you-can-even-calibrate-batteries-these-days
 date: 2009-02-19 17:28
 tags: apple, mac